folkertvanheusden/constatus/README.md

 - Not required (OPTIONAL!):
   - libtheora-dev               - Ogg/Theora streaming
+  - libcamera-dev               - libcamera still once in a while changes API so this may not always compile
   - libv4l-dev			- USB cameras (it will complain that "libv4l2" is missing if not installed)
   - libnetpbm10-dev		- PBM pictures loading/saving
   - libexiv2-dev		- JPEG meta data